 1. The Big-Plate Comfort Curry Rice Ritual: Monster Curry

 I’ll never forget my first visit to Monster Curry.
 The plates were massive, almost comically so, covering their generous portions of Japanese curry dishes.
-One late night around 9:45 PM, I sat beside two university students, their faces lit by phone screens, while our enormous platters of dark, viscous Japanese curry rice sat between us.
-I watched the cook trace a sharp red line of chili sauce across the brown surface, forming a crude heart.
 The pork cutlet was jagged and perfectly crisp.
 Monster Curry was meant to exhaust me into a deep sleep, and it did.
 The sheer volume of the curry rice was a physical weight, anchoring my tired body before I headed out into the night.

 - Nearest MRT + walking time: Orchard MRT (2 minutes)